narroyo1/sffnn/docs/sffnn.md

 ## Conclusion

-The method presented allows to approximate stochastic data sets to an arbitrary precision.
+The method presented allows to approximate the distributions of stochastic data sets to an arbitrary precision.
 The model is simple, fast to train and can be implemented with a vanilla feedforward neural network.
 Its ability to approximate any distribution across an input space makes it a valuable tool for any task that requires prediction.

 ## References

 [UAT]: https://en.wikipedia.org/wiki/Universal_approximation_theorem
 [EMD]: https://en.wikipedia.org/wiki/Earth_mover%27s_distance "Earth Mover's Distance"
 [DEL]: https://www.kaggle.com/usdot/flight-delays	"2015 Flight Delays and Cancellations Dataset"
+[MLE]: https://machinelearningmastery.com/logistic-regression-with-maximum-likelihood-estimation/	"Logistic regression with maximum likelihood estimation"
+[CAL]: http://lib.stat.cmu.edu/datasets/houses.zip "California Housing Dataset"